Halley Fritze

 to topological data analysis from an implementation perspective.

-I also have works in algorithm development for inference of coalescent haplotypes in the genomics
+In particular, I have developed algorithms for inference of coalescent haplotypes in the genomics

 library tskit under the mentorship of